mapbox/mapbox-maps-ios/mapbox-maps-ios/Sources/MapboxMaps/Documentation.docc/Migrate to v11.md

 To further improve the performance of 3D model layer, we have replaced Puck 3D's default `model-scale` expression with new API ``Puck3DConfiguration/modelScaleMode``; by default this property is ``ModelScaleMode/viewport``, which will keep the 3D model size constant across different zoom levels.
 While this means that Puck 3D's size should render similarly to v10, it does introduces a behavior breaking change - that ``Puck3DConfiguration/modelScale`` needs to be adjusted to correctly render the puck (we found the adjustment to be around 100x of v10 `model-scale` value, but that could vary depending on other properties etc.)

+## Migration Steps

 ## 3. Replace Deprecated APIs and Address Breaking Changes

 Check for any deprecated APIs in your code and replace them with the recommended alternatives.
 Deprecated APIs may be removed in future releases.

 ### 3.1 Replace deprecated MapboxMap/style and Snapshot/style

-We've simplified MapboxMap and Snapshot so you can now access Style APIs directly from ``MapboxMap`` and ``Snapshotter`` instance rather than going through the deprecated ``Style`` object.
+We've simplified MapboxMap and Snapshot so you can now access Style APIs directly from ``MapboxMap`` and ``Snapshotter`` instance rather than going through the deprecated Style object.
 For example:

 **v10:**
 ```swift